-The Knight-Hennessy Scholarship 2021-2022 for international students is now open for applications and the deadline to submit your application is October 14, 2020.
+The Knight-Hennessy Scholarship 2021-2022 for international students is now open for applications and the deadline to submit your application is October 14, 2020; and for some programs in November 15, 2020.
 International students willing to study at Stanford University under Knight Hennessy Scholars program can now try their luck to win this prestigious scholarship award.

 As a Knight-Hennessy Scholar, you will develop both the depth and range of subject expertise to confront the intractable challenges and opportunities of the future.
 You will be part of a unique community of change agents from a diverse range of backgrounds.
 This is a community that will support and motivate you at Stanford and beyond.